Aberdeen International (TSE:AAB) Sets New 1-Year Low at $0.02

-Aberdeen International Inc. (TSE:AAB – Get Free Report) shares reached a new 52-week low on Wednesday .
-The stock traded as low as C$0.02 and last traded at C$0.02, with a volume of 109195 shares traded.
-The stock had previously closed at C$0.03.
+Shares of Aberdeen International Inc. (TSE:AAB – Get Free Report) reached a new 52-week low during trading on Tuesday .
+The stock traded as low as C$0.02 and last traded at C$0.02, with a volume of 1000 shares trading hands.
+The stock had previously closed at C$0.02.

 About Aberdeen International